TIY-2015-Final-Project-Carpool-App/Back-End/README.md

 #### Register User

 Allows the registration of a new user.
+When a new user is created, they will not be activated until their email is confirmed.
+If the email is not confirmed, they will not be able to use the login route, and will not be given an access token.

 Path:
 `POST '/users'`